-Over the past decade, more and more women have prioritized their education and career and delayed motherhood well into their 30s and 40s.
-Many women know that getting pregnant becomes more difficult with age, so fertility health has become a prime concern.
+Over the past decade, more and more women have prioritized their career and delayed motherhood into their 30s and 40s.
+Getting pregnant becomes more difficult with age, so fertility health has become a prime concern.
+Here's how Oova can help.

 Unfortunately, many professional women experience infertility and try to navigate the realities of complicated pregnancies.

-According to the Centers for Disease Control and Prevention, birth rates have increased for women in the 30 to 34 and 35 to 39 age groups and have declined for women in the 20 to 24 and 25 to 29 age brackets.
+Centers for Disease Control and Prevention, birth rates have increased for women in the 30 to 34 and 35 to 39 age groups, and have declined for women in the 20 to 24 and 25 to 29 age brackets.

 Oova is designed for all users, regardless of their cycle patterns or fertility complications, who want to go beyond standard cycle tracking and look deeper into their hormonal patterns — without ever leaving the comfort of their home.